List of Hollows in Bleach: Ilfort Grantz

 Arrcancar 15 Ilfort Grantz (イールフォルト・グランツ, Īruforuto Gurantsu) is a member of Grimmjow's fracciónes and the older brother of Szayelaporro Granz.
 The light novel side story The Spirits are Forever With You reveals Ilfort was originally a general in life who provided Szayelaporro with victims to experiment on before they were devoured by a Menos that manifested from the souls of their victims.
 Szayelaporro became the dominant personality of the Menos and later extracted Ilfort from his body, with Ilfort reconstituted as a bull-like Adjucha Hollow who ended up serving under Grimmjow.
 Ilfort accompanied Grimmjow to Karakura Town, facing Renji Abarai and Urahara's group before being obliterated by the former.
 Szayelaporro would later reveal that he placed insects on Ilfort's body prior to provide him data on Renji's abilities.

 Ilfort's zanpakutō is Del Toro (Derutoro; Spanish for "Of the Bull," kanji translates as "Pale-Horned Prince").
 In his Minotaur-like released state, he can walk on four legs and skewer opponents with his horns.

-He is voiced by Kōichi Tōchika in the Japanese version of the anime and by Ezra Weisz in the English dub.
+He is voiced by Kōichi Tōchika in the original Japanese version of the anime and by Ezra Weisz in the English dub.

 Di Roy Rinker

 Arrancar 16 Di Roy Rinker (ディ・ロイ・リンカー, Di Roi Rinkā) is one of Grimmjow's five Fraccións and is the weakest of the five.
 In his early life, Di Roy was a worm-type Adjuchas-class Menos with a hammerhead shark-shaped head who was a member the small group of Menos under Shawlong Koufang before they met Grimmjow, Di Roy's attempt to kill the Hollow resulting with a piece of himself devoured and forced to remain in his current state as he continues to aid his Menos allies in hunting other Hollows.
 Many years later, Di Roy and those that were associated became Fraccións of Grimmjow when Sousuke Aizen took over Hueco Mundo.
 Di Roy and the others accompanied Grimmjow to Karakura Town.
 He ended up fighting Rukia Kuchiki.
 The name and abilities of his Zanpakutō are unknown as he was killed by Rukia before he could activate it.

-He is voiced by Takashi Kondō in the Japanese version of the anime and by Spike Spencer in the English dub.
+He is voiced by Takashi Kondō in the original Japanese version of the anime and by Spike Spencer in the English dub.